A detailed breakdown of how these two firms compare across costs, drawdown rules, payout structure, and trading restrictions.

 Purdia Capital gets you funded faster, with an estimated ~34 days to first payout (5d eval + 5d winning + 24d processing).
 Purdia Capital has no consistency rule, meaning you could pass the evaluation in a single profitable day.
 Alpha Futures requires your best day to be no more than 50% of total profit.

 When comparing withdrawal frequency, the gap between payouts matters.
-Alpha Futures has no minimum profitable days requirement between withdrawals.
-Purdia Capital requires 5 profitable trading days between each withdrawal — at 20 trading days per month, that works out to roughly 4 payouts per month.
+Alpha Futures requires 5 profitable trading days between each withdrawal, while Purdia Capital requires 5 profitable trading days.
+At 20 trading days per month, that means Alpha Futures can request roughly 4 payouts per month versus Purdia Capital's 4.

 News trading allowed · Only 1 min trading days